t04glovern/t04glovern.github.io.raw/_posts/2016-03-05-msp430--twisda1-undeclared-error.markdown

 ***

-The fix is documented [here](https://github.com/energia/Energia/commit/827e338d22f57e03f21ffb5a064c271498d983b6) and is available for people who clone their Energia from git instead of using the installation binary.
+The fix is documented [here](https://github.com/energia/Energia/commit/827e338d22f57e03f21ffb5a064c271498d983b6) and is available for people who clone their Energia from Github instead of using the installation binary.

 You have two options: